 - 1. Display the Boot Loader menu:

 - a.
-Press (10) to turn off the reader.
+Press 🐵 to turn off the reader.

 - b.
-Press (F3) 2 ♦.
+Press (₱) 2 ♦.

 - c.
 Press 2.

 - d.
-Press (10) to turn on the reader.
+Press 🐵 to turn on the reader.

 - e.
 Type the password if the reader prompts you to do so.
 If you fail to enter the correct password after three attempts, the reader resumes normal operation.
 You will be prompted for this password again when you exit Storage mode.

+- 2. The Boot Loader menu appears.
+Press ★ until you highlight Storage.

-- 3. Press $[enter \leftarrow]$ .
-The reader goes into Storage mode and shuts off. - 4.
-Remove the NiCad battery pack.
+- 3. Press entry.
+The reader goes into Storage mode and shuts off.

+- 4. Remove the NiCad battery pack.
 For help, see "Removing the Battery Pack" in Chapter 2.

-The reader does not enter Storage mode until you remove the battery pack.
+Note: The reader does not enter Storage mode until you remove the battery pack.